 You can also claim up to $20,000 for expenses caused by the breach, such as unauthorized charges caused by identity theft and the cost of freezing your accounts.
 Don’t forget to include the time you spent dealing with the breach.
 You can claim up to $25 an hour.
 And you don’t have to offer documentation to support your claim if it’s for 10 hours or less of your time.

 Here is a step-by-step guide to checking whether you were impacted by Equifax’s security breach.
 Equifax is offering one year of free credit monitoring with TrustedID Premier but the enrollment period ends in November.
 This service includes $1 million in identity theft insurance.

-You may have heard that accepting the free are saying not to check because they included an arbitration clause in the terms of service on their incident site that would, in theory, waive some of your legal rights related to a class action.
+You may have heard that accepting the free credit monitoring and identity theft includes an arbitration clause in the terms of service that would, in theory, waive some of your legal rights related to a class action.
 However, Equifax representatives have stated the class action waiver applies to the free credit monitoring and identity theft protection products, not the cybersecurity incident (source).
 New York Attorney General Eric Schneiderman has already stated publicly that this language is unenforceable.

 How can I check whether my personal information was compromised in Equifax’s cybersecurity incident?

 Equifax has set up a website to let consumers know whether their data was accessed by criminals.
 The website is a little clunky to use so here’s a short guide.

 .
 This is an official site that is linked to from Equifax’s press release on the breach.